 - Exchange the currency for cash at the bank: most banks will buy back foreign currency for consumers, so this is an easy way to get rid of that unwanted cash.

 - Swap the currency for cash at the local airport: if you’re strapped for time but need to get rid of the local currency, head to the local airport and visit a kiosk.
 They’ll be more than happy to help you out.
 Plus, you won’t have to wait in those dreaded security lines.

 You may have to spend a little dough to purchase foreign currency.
-But by planning ahead and using plastic if possible, you’ll avoid a ton of unnecessary fees and get a favorable exchange rate.
+But if you plan ahead and use plastic if possible, you’ll avoid a ton of unnecessary fees and get a favorable exchange rate.
 And when you return from your trip abroad, you’ll have less foreign currency on hand to worry about.